 But that doesn’t mean you should do it.
 Here’s what really happens when you put toothpaste on pimples (hint: it’s NOT good):

-Why Did People Start Using Toothpaste As An Acne Treatment?
+Why Did People Start Using Toothpaste For Pimples?

-Believe it or not, toothpaste is an effective anti-acne treatment.
+Believe it or not, toothpaste is an effective treatment for pimples.
 Thank Triclosan for that.
-It’s an antibacterial agent you’ll find both in toothpaste and ani-acne treatments.
+It’s an antibacterial agent you’ll find both in toothpaste and anti-acne treatments.

 Triclosan dries out pimples, making them disappear faster.
 It doesn’t play alone either.
 Other common toothpaste ingredients, like menthol, hydrogen peroxide, and alcohol, do the same thing.